ruby-processing/propane/README.md

 This version is intended to work with openjdk11+, @sampottinger is currently working on [vanilla processing][vanilla] which will enable JRubyArt to catch up.
 Unfortunately there is a cockup in debian distributions, and it is currently safer to use the Oracle version on debian (Archlinux openjdk version is fine).

 A slim layer to communicate with Processing from JRuby, features maven build.
 We have created a configuration free version of ruby processing, for processing-3.5+, where we include a modified processing core (`public runPropane()` to replace `protected runSketch()`.
 These jars are small enough to include in a gem distribution, and hence we do not require configuration.
 This has created a scriptable version, ie files get run direct from jruby.
 Currently JavaFX is unsupported again @sampottinger is currently working on [vanilla processing][vanilla] to use OpenJFX.
+It would be nice make use of java modules, but I think we should let jruby project do that first (unless processing.org beat them to it).

 adjust above for your OS/distro setup.